LLNL/axom/src/docs/sphinx/coding_guide/sec06_scope.rst

       Beyond readability, this rule has benefits for thread safety, etc.

-.. note :: **Exception:** When a local variable is an object, its constructor
+.. note:: **Exception:** When a local variable is an object, its constructor
           and destructor may be invoked every time a scope (such as a loop) is entered and exited, respectively.